 THERE WILL BE ADDITIONAL ATTORNEYS FEES AND COSTS FOR REPRESENTATION IN THE STATE COURT.
 DON’T WAIT UNTIL THE LAST MOMENT!!

-- Itemized monthly income and supporting documents to show how calculated over the prior 6 months
+Itemized monthly income and supporting documents for the prior six months

-You can complete a questionnaire in the privacy of your home through our website (look on the lower right of the home page) to provide this detailed information to us at your own pace.
+You can complete a questionnaire in the privacy of your home through our website to provide this detailed information to us at your own pace.
 If you simply deliver this information to us, we can work with it but it will take longer to file your case.

 Credit Counseling Before you can file your case, you’ll have to get a briefing from a not-for-profit credit counseling service approved by the Office of the United States Trustee.
 We anticipate that the charges for this will also be reasonable and that this won’t take very long, but you will have to provide a certificate that you have received this briefing before we can file a case for you.
 If you need help in finding out how to get this briefing, we can direct you to qualified counseling services who can provide this briefing to you for a reasonable fee.

-As a “Debt Relief Agency” – the Bankruptcy Code’s term for a bankruptcy lawyer who helps people file bankruptcy cases – we have to give you several notices at different various times while we are helping you.
+As a “Debt Relief Agency” – the Bankruptcy Code’s term for someone who helps people file bankruptcy cases – we have to give you several notices at different various times while we are helping you.
 We also have to have a written fee agreement with you.
 We have to ask you to sign these documents and we have to keep them on file.
-We we are working hard to handle these details so that your case will proceed in the dignified and professional manner you expect.
+We work hard to handle these details so that your case will proceed in the dignified and professional manner you expect.

-If you have business or personal debts and would like us to evaluate you for a chapter 7 or a chapter 13 bankruptcy, you can complete our on-line bankruptcy interview by filling out the following form:
+If you have business or personal debts and would like us to evaluate you for a chapter 7 or a chapter 13 bankruptcy, you can complete our on-line bankruptcy interview.

 We need to know all this information so we can give you proper legal advice.
 This is just like telling a doctor all your symptoms and giving a complete medical history so you can get a proper diagnosis.